dotnet-presentations/dotNETConf/2020/FocusOnMicroservices/README.md

 If you would like to run a similar event in your region in your local language, you may change the date, URL, and name of the event on the banners.
 Please email dotnetconf@dotnetfoundation.org and let us know!
 We want to make sure your event is all about .NET microservices.

+## Digital Swag
+Have fun and show your .NET love with this collection of mouse cursors, phone and desktop backgrounds!
+These can be found in the `Swag` folder.

 ## Technical
 Session decks and demos will be made available after the show and  can be found in the `Technical` folder.
 All recordings will be available on [Channel9](https://channel9.msdn.com/Events/dotnetconf) and our [YouTube channel](https://youtube.com/dotnet) after the event and will have captions translated into 12 languages.